Code-4-Community/outstanding-life/README.md

 There are 5 main folders in this project:

 - pages
-  - Covers all of the pages in the website.
+  - Covers all the pages in the website.
   - Each page has their own folder with an `index.tsx` file containing the source code for that page.
   - An `_app.tsx` file is also included which has the overall page structure as well as an `index.tsx` file for the initial landing page.
   - Contains `dev_reference.md` with useful tips on how to build our web components.